-Whether you’re seeking extra marks in the dressage arena or want to become more confident across country, here are nine tips that will help.
+Whether you’re seeking extra marks in the dressage arena or want to become more confident across country when competitions in these disciplines restart, here are nine tips that will help.

 1. Practice being accurate